le-nn/memento/docs/Introduce.md

 Some are inspired by Elm and MVU.
 And Redux and Flux pattern are same too, but memento is not Redux and Flux.

-The state is always mutate via mutaion, which makes it easier to monitor what happened within the application.
+The state is always changed via reducer, which makes it easier to monitor what happened within the application.

 Features